jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 When calling `render` like that, your content will be mounted to an `HTMLElement` with `id="myAppAnchor"`.
 If you want to mount your content to the `body` of your `index.html`, you can omit this parameter.

-Instead of using the `selector` string with the [querySelector syntax](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector), you can also specify an `HTMLElement` directly on the `targetElement` parameter.
+The second option is to set an `override` parameter to `false`, which means that your content will be appended.

-You can also set an `override` parameter to `false`, which means that your content will be appended.
-By default, all child elements will be removed before your content is appended to the `targetElement`.
+By default, all child elements will be removed otherwise before your content is appended to the target html-tag.

 Run the project by calling `./gradlew jsRun` in your project's main directory.
 Add `-t` to enable automatic building and reloading in the browser after changing your code.